Embedded Universal Predictive Intelligence: a coherent framework for multi-agent learning: Embedded Bayesian agents

-As Shannon information depends on the used probability distribution, our \textit{degree of structural similarities} for a universe $\Mvu$ depends on the belief prior $w$.
-Hence, the choice of prior determines how much the embedded Bayesian agents takes structural similarities into account.
-As noted earlier, structural similarities, such as the sharing of functional subroutines, are common in the world.
+As Shannon information depends on the used probability distribution, our \textit{degree of functional similarities} for a universe $\Mvu$ depends on the belief prior $w$.
+Hence, the choice of prior determines how much the embedded Bayesian agents takes functional similarities into account.
+As noted earlier, functional similarities, such as the sharing of functional subroutines, are common in the world.
 It is therefore reasonable to incorporate these insights into the design of the prior, leading to coupled beliefs.
-This argument can be further sharpened using Occam's razor: Universes where agents share structural similarities are simpler to describe than universes where each agent is different.
+This argument can be further sharpened using Occam's razor: Universes where agents share functional similarities are simpler to describe than universes where each agent is different.
 Hence, the former should be given a higher prior probability.
 In \cref{sec:mupi-structural-similarities}, we will formally ground this intuition using algorithmic information theory and show that the universal Solomonoff prior is always coupled.

 \begin{remark}[A large $S(\Mvu,w)$ does not necessarily imply a smaller prediction loss compared to the decoupled prior] An important caveat of the above discussion is that the term $-\log w(\Mvu)$ of \cref{theorem:generalized-solomonoff-bound} is only an upper bound which may be loose.
-Therefore, even if the degree of structural similarity is very large, we cannot really say that the prediction loss of the mixture distribution $\Mmu=\sum_{\Mvu\in\calMuni}w(\Mvu)\Mvu$ of the coupled prior $w(\Mvu)$ is necessarily much smaller compared to the prediction loss of the mixture distribution $\Mmu_d=\sum_{\Mvu\in\calMuni}w_d(\Mvu)\Mvu$ of its decoupled counterpart $w_d(\Mvu)=w(\Mvp)w(\Mve)$.
+Therefore, even if the degree of functional similarity is very large, we cannot really say that the prediction loss of the mixture distribution $\Mmu=\sum_{\Mvu\in\calMuni}w(\Mvu)\Mvu$ of the coupled prior $w(\Mvu)$ is necessarily much smaller compared to the prediction loss of the mixture distribution $\Mmu_d=\sum_{\Mvu\in\calMuni}w_d(\Mvu)\Mvu$ of its decoupled counterpart $w_d(\Mvu)=w(\Mvp)w(\Mve)$.
 In fact, there are examples where $w$ is "very coupled" in the sense that there are universes $\Mvu\in\calMuni$ for which $S(\Mvu,w)$ is very large, but nevertheless $\Mmu=\Mmu_d$ and hence $L_n(\Mmu,\Mvu)=L_n(\Mmu_d,\Mvu)$ for all $\Mvu\in\calMuni$ (including those with large $S(\Mvu,w)$), and hence for such examples $\Mmu$ and $\Mmu_d$ have the exact same prediction loss.

 Even though $\Mmu$ and $\Mmu_d$ might be exactly equal, and hence the Bayes-optimal policy is the same for the corresponding embedded and decoupled Bayesian agents, the differences between the coupled and decoupled priors become important if one consider variants of the Bayes-optimal agents that do stronger forms of exploration such as Thompson sampling, as this would necessarily use the Bayesian beliefs to guide the exploration.\footnote{This is similar to the discussion at the end of \cref{rem:coupled-vs-decoupled}.} \end{remark}